t113370203-create/Final-Individual-Project/README.md

 The correlation between physical activity and BMI percentile was very weak and negative.
 The p-value was greater than 0.05, indicating that the relationship was not statistically significant.

 ---
+## Discussion

+Although a negative relationship was observed, the effect size was extremely small.
+Physical activity alone may not be sufficient to explain differences in BMI percentile among adolescents.
+Other factors such as diet, genetics, and lifestyle may play a more important role.

 ## Conclusion